What is a Naming Ceremony?

 What happens in a

-There are elements in every Ceremony that are the same, but you still have a say if you include all of these elements or not.
+There are elements in every Ceremony that are the same, but you say if you want to include all of these elements or not.

 We would firstly welcome your friends and family to the ceremony and venue.

-There is an opportunity here to include some Symbolic Rituals in the Ceremony, such as using sand, bubbles or candles.
+During your ceremony there is an opportunity to include some Symbolic Rituals , such as using sand, bubbles or candles.

 There are lots of ways to make a Naming Ceremony fun, for children and adults alike.
 Read here for more fun ideas.